fionamcc/Docs/_build/html/_sources/kobas/using_kobas_cmd.txt

 **-o AROS1000:** name of output file

-For information on output files see `annotateresults`_
+For information on output files see :ref:`Understanding Your Results: Annotate <annotateresults>`

 **Example PBS Script for Identify Process**